applicaster/developer.applicaster.com/book/analytics/iOS.md

 All analytics plugins must implement this protocol as it's part of what Zapp apps are expecting when initializing an analytics plugin.

 ### Initialization and general properties
-The following functions are used to create an analytics provider and configuring it.
+The following functions are used to create a plugin for an analytics provider and to configure it.
-Default `ZPAnalyticsProvider` calles the configuration function from the creation function.
+Default `ZPAnalyticsProvider` calls the configuration function from the creation function.

 ``` swift
     func createAnalyticsProvider(_ allProvidersSetting: [String:NSObject]) -> Bool
     func configureProvider() -> Bool // Not implemented by ZPAnalyticsProvider
 ```
-The create analytics provider and configure provider functions are used to create the single instances of the provider and configure it.
+The create analytics provider and configure provider functions are used to create the single instances of the provider and to configure it.
 In both cases - a `true` value presents a success and means that events can be dispatched to those providers

 #### Default initialization functions